jfortner753/synthergy-engine-output/README.md

 It helps teams and institutions explore deep questions and generate verifiable blueprints, prototypes, and peer-review-ready syntheses.
 Instead of static reports, it produces living research artifacts and receipts that show how conclusions emerge and evolve.

+> A reasoning OS that makes AI explain its own logic.
+It can be thought of as the “scientific method” turned into a live engine for decision-making, design and innovation.

 ---

 ## 1. Origin and Vision